 Geographical Location

-The main cities in Ireland are Dublin, the capital of the East coast, Cork in the southwest, Limerick and Galway on the West Bank, and Waterford on the southeast coast.
+Prominent urban centres dot the map, with Dublin reigning as the vibrant capital on the East coast, Cork nestled in the southwest, Limerick and Galway enriching the West Bank and Waterford in the southeast coast.

 Share this: